cslarsen/mersenne-twister/README.md

 -----------

 This implementation is _very fast_.
-It runs faster than the reference, non-SIMD, implementation in the original paper on the computers I've checked with (all Intel CPUs of different generations).
+It runs faster than the reference, non-SIMD, implementation in the original paper (*and* the more recent code in mt19937ar.c) on the computers I've checked with (all Intel CPUs of different generations).
 To be sure, please run the test program by typing `make check`.
+See below for numbers.

 The original optimization trick I did was to unroll the loop in `generate_number()` three times to avoid the relatively expensive modulus